Central Whidbey voters gave Coupeville schools two thumbs up Tuesday.

 He added that he’s grateful for the support the community has given the school district.

-The first levy, which is a maintenance and operations levy, was passing with 63.39 percent voter approval Tuesday, Feb.
-11. After a second count Thursday that number increased to more than 64 percent.
+The first levy, which is a maintenance and operations levy, was passing with 63.39 percent voter approval Tuesday.
+Night.
+After a second count Thursday that number increased to more than 64 percent.

 The operations levy will bring in $2.24 million a year for the next four years.
 It helps pay the salaries of additional teachers, para-educators, a school nurse, counseling, instructional materials and more.

-The levy will cost a home owner an estimated $1.14 per $1,000 assessed property value, according to the school district’s website.
+The levy will cost a home owner and estimated $1.14 per $1,000 assessed property value, according to the school district’s website.

 The technology levy is also passing according to information from the auditor’s office.

 According to the initial count, 62.58 percent of voters approved the technology levy.
-The number also increased Thursday to more than 63 percent.
+The number also increase Thursday to more than 63 percent.

 That levy will give the school district $300,000 a year for the next four years to help pay for technology upgrades.